ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ## Defining Module Interfaces

-What Utop's `#show` command displays is an API, the list of definitons provided by a module, this is called a _module interface_.
-In a similar way module can be defined by `.ml` files, it is also possible to define module interfaces from files.
+What UTop's `#show` command displays is an API, the list of definitons provided by a module, which is called a _module interface_.
+In a similar way, module can be defined by `.ml` files.
+It is also possible to define module interfaces from files.
 Such files have a `.mli` extension and must share the same name part.
 ```shell
 $ echo 'val world : string' > lib/hello.mli
 ```